epicdragon44/calculatistic/README.md

-# Linux Statistical Analysis Calculator
+# Calculatistic - Statistical Analyses Calculator
 A simple Java and Swing-based calculator to perform statistical analysis on univariate and bivariate data.
 Open Source.
 Feel free to submit pull requests and improve the code. **Bug reports are very welcome!**